 This is largely due to its antioxidant properties, which help to lower levels of oxidative stress, reduce inflammation, and boost immunity.
 Studies have also noted that selenium can increase white blood cell count and improve the function of T-cells – these are a specific type of white blood cell that protect against foreign particles.

-Therefore, experts have linked having higher levels of selenium in the blood with increased immunity.
-By the same token, selenium deficiency has been found to harm immune cells and weaken immune response.
+Therefore, experts have linked higher levels of selenium in the blood with increased immunity.
+While selenium deficiency has been found to harm immune cells and weaken immune response.

-These benefits have also been seen in people with health conditions that can weaken the immune system, like tuberculosis, hepatitis C, influenza, and HIV.
+These benefits have also been seen in people with health conditions that can weaken the immune system, such as tuberculosis, hepatitis C, influenza, and HIV.
 For example, this study reported that selenium supplementation improved symptoms and reduced hospitalisations in people with HIV.

 4. Selenium may boost heart health and reduce the risk of heart disease